Tukeke/alexherbo2.github.io/content/linux/exherbo.md

 swapon swapfile
 ```

-Get the latest archive of Exherbo from Stages and verify the consistence of the file.
+Get the latest archive of Exherbo from [Stages][Exherbo Stages] and verify the consistence of the file.

 ```sh
 wget http://dev.exherbo.org/stages/exherbo-amd64-current.tar.xz